THz Science, Technology and Applications

-Speaker 2: Sergey Ganichev ( Regensburg THz Center, TerZ )
+Speaker 2: Sergey Ganichev ( Regensburg THz Center, TerZ and CENTERA )

 The paper overviews experimental and theoretical studies of photogalvanic and photon drag effects induced in various in three-dimensional (3D) and 2D topological insulators (TI) by polarized terahertz (THz) radiation.
 Photocurrent spectroscopy has been proven to be an important tool to study low-dimensional semiconductors graphene.
 In last several years it has been demonstrated that photogalvanics, magneto-photogalvanics and photon drag effect can also be efficiently use for probing topological surface and edge states.
 It is shown that THz radiation results in dc electric current, which is sensitive to the radiation polarization and may have a component changing the sign by reversing the radiation helicity.
 Photogalvanic and photon drag effects are very general and have already been demonstrated for different topological systems, including Bi1-xSbxTe 3D TIs, HgTe-based 2D and 3D TIs, and Pb1-xSnxSe TIs with large value of x.
 Further tool to study TI states yield magneto-photogalvanic effects, particularly the cyclotron resonance assisted current observed in HgTe-based Dirac fermions systems.